FeyAgape/GitAndMore/Git.md

 - run `git show --stat` - will show you the changes made
 - run `git log --stat` - will show you the commits message and files changes made

+- run `git reset --soft HEAD~1` - this will undo your last commit

 ## Git Flow